opensearch-project/documentation-website/_ml-commons-plugin/connectors.md

 All connectors consist of a JSON blueprint created by ML developers to allow administrators and data scientists to make connections between OpenSearch and an AI service or model serving technology.
 Additional connectors will be added to this page as they are tested and verified.

-You can find approved blueprints for each connector in the [ML Commons repo](https://github.com/opensearch-project/ml-commons/tree/2.x/docs/remote_inference_blueprints).
+You can find blueprints for each connector in the [ML Commons repo](https://github.com/opensearch-project/ml-commons/tree/2.x/docs/remote_inference_blueprints).

 If you want build your own blueprint, see [Building blueprints](#building-blueprints).